 Sample Order Procedure

-(Made in house)
+Below is the work process for Custom “made in House” products.
+This may also include a combination of made in house with purchased part as well. anything that is 100% buyout should not have a SS-SAMPLE part ID, but rather an underscore to purchase against.

 Enter sample order in Visual using SS-SAMPLE part ID.

-In description column enter what the sample is and Customer Name.
+In the PO field enter what the sample is and Customer Name.
 This will help everyone know what is being discussed when a sample order is brought up in a meeting.

 Please add any details to line specs that could be helpful.
 We need as much information as we can get in order to create a work order and release it quickly.